-A directed educational experience with a business, non profit organization or church.
+A directed educational experience with a business, non-profit organization or church.
 It involves supervision by a manager of the business and a faculty advisor as the business intern applies business principles in a practical environment.
+This course is the designated service learning course within this major.
+Service credit can be earned for successful completion of this course.